 MORGENSTIERNE, Georg Valentin von Munthe af.
 Christiania (Oslo) 3.1.1892 — Oslo 3.3.1978.
 Norwegian Indo-Iranian Scholar.
 Professor in Oslo.
-Son of Professor Bredo M. and Bertha Ludwigsen Schjelderup.
+Son of Professor (lawyer) Bredo von Munthe af M. and Bertha Ludwigsen Schjelderup.
 Matriculated from Christiania 1909.
 Studies at Christiania, of classical philology, comparative linguistics and Indology (under Konow), then at Bonn (Jacobi) and Berlin (Lüders).
 Ph.D.
 1918 Berlin (confirmed 1921).
 In 1917-29 Adjunktsstipendium for Indo-Iranian philology at Christiania/Oslo University.
 In 1930-37 Professor of Sanskrit and Comparative IE Linguistics at Gothenburg in Sweden.
 From 1937 Konow’s successor as Professor of Indian languages and literature at Oslo.
 Retired in 1960 (succeeded by Simonsson).
 Hon.
 Dr. 1942 Gothenburg, 1947 Bern.
-Married 1918 Agnes Konow (1894-19??; née Schorcht, Konow’s stepdaughter).
+Married 1918 Agnes Konow (1894-1967; née Schorcht, Konow’s stepdaughter), one son and one daughter.

 Publications: Diss. Über das Verhältnis zwischen Cārudatta und Mṛcchakaṭikā.
 79+61 p.
 Halle 1920.